notbxno/vatssa-procedures-hub/docs/Enroute/AFRS_FSS/South Africa (FAXX)/faja-se.md

 The pilot should read back their cleared level as confirmation.

 !!! warning
-    You will not be issuing arrival clearances for FALE if an aircraft transfers over from another FAJA unit, i.e. a flight flying from FAOR -> FALE will have its arrival clearance issued by the sector covering the FAJA_SE sector.
-As a result, you will only be clearing them inbound into the FAJA_E sector at their level.
+    You will not be issuing arrival clearances for FAOR if an aircraft transfers over from another FAJA unit, i.e. a flight flying from FALE -> FAOR will have its arrival clearance issued by the sector covering the FAJA_E sector.
+As a result, you will only be clearing them inbound into the FAJA_SE sector at their level.

-    Should there not be a sector online covering FAJA_SE, in this case you will then need to issue the arrival clearance for FALE as you will be the first FAJA unit to do so.
+    Should there not be a sector online covering FAJA_E, in this case you will then need to issue the arrival clearance for FALE as you will be the first FAJA unit to do so.

 i.e.

-SAA369, cleared inbound FL350, APMAT1A arrival landing 06, check ATIS E in range.
+SAA369, cleared inbound FL350, UNPOM1B arrival, landing 21, check ATIS E in range.

-Flights flying in from the Cape Town East sector, or arriving from Beira ACC into Durban will need to have their arrival clearance issued as such by you, as you will be the first FAJA unit.

-!!! info "STAR Clearance Phraseology"
-    "(callsign), cleared inbound FL(flight level), (STAR) arrival landing (runway), check ATIS (code) in range."

-Should an aircraft be on the climb out of King Shaka or otherwise:

-!!! info "STAR Clearance Phraseology (climbing)"
-    "(callsign), climb to FL(flight level), (STAR) arrival landing (runway), check ATIS (code) in range."

-SAA609, cimb to FL340, after EPSAK direct UNPOM, cleared UNPOM1A landing 03, check ATIS E in range.

 ## Handoff Agreement